 Grant Seeking Hints

-Grants Administration can assist in conducting searches by locating relevant grant directories, helping with computerized searching, and contacting funders regarding guidelines and applications.
+Grants and Sponsored Programs can assist in conducting searches by locating relevant grant directories, helping with computerized searching, and contacting funders regarding guidelines and applications.
 The office maintains current files with grant guidelines, annual financial reports, letters of tax exempt status, a database identifying granting agencies that have been selected for proposal submission, and completed grant proposals.

 When developing a list of possible funders, Project Directors should keep in mind the following search criteria or questions.

 - in the amount of money you are requesting?